MiPnamic/MiPnamic.net/mipsoluzioni.md

 Even if these sentences seem taken out from the first ten pages of a randomly chosen marketing book, being a self-employed and an employee at the same time gave me the opportunity to focus and learn that I should trust someone as soon as I started to gather new customers.

-Actually I work with some professionals, with some friends worldwide and all that we do is do what we love to do.
+I actually work with some professionals, with some friends worldwide and all that we do is do what we love to do.

 What we do?
 We develop... and we drink a lot of coffee in the meanwhile.
-We work together for better understand our customers needs and release them what they asked for.
+We work together to understand our customers' needs better, and give them what they asked for.

 [Still looking for developers?](https://it.linkedin.com/in/mipnamic){:target="_blank"}